PLACING AN ORDER

-- We use parcel dispatch for your personalized cards and all objects (because it is insured up to 500 Euro) for 4 Euro within Germany.
+- We use parcel dispatch for your personalized cards and all objects (because it is insured up to 500 Euro) for 4,99 Euro within Germany.
 The shipping costs for all other EU countries is 13.99 Euro, to Switzerland 29.90 Euro to the US 34.99 Euro.
 All other cards are send as letter with shipment tracking.
-The shipping costs are 2.55 Euro within Germany and 4.70 within all other countries.
+The shipping costs are 1.45 Euro (plus prio lable for tracking) within Germany and 3.70 within all other countries.

 How do I pay for my business cards?